Hearty. Warming. Creamy.

 When combined with nutritional yeast, lemon juice, and bone broth the pureed cauliflower turns into a delicious alfredo sauce.
 And it’s also up-ing my vegetable intake for the day — and my toddlers #momwin.

-Here at Katie Stewart Wellness, we’re all about clear skin from the inside out.
+In my program The Clear Skin Solution, we’re all about clear skin from the inside out.
 So whenever there’s a recipe that’s good for your skin, I’m sure to share it with you!

 So let’s break the beautiful benefits of this recipe.